Supporting the Economy and Financial System in Response to COVID-19

 Provide Liquidity to the Government Bond Market

-The Reserve Bank stands ready to adjust the pace and composition of purchases of Australian Government bonds and semi-government securities in the secondary market to support its smooth functioning, if necessary.
+The Reserve Bank purchased Australian Government bonds and semi-government securities in the secondary market to support its smooth functioning, as required.
 The government bond market is a key market for the Australian financial system, because government bonds provide the pricing benchmark for many financial assets.
-The Bank is working in close cooperation with the AOFM.

 More details: